-Beeswax is also easy to order, mixes well with other ingredients, and is relatively inexpensive (you can order 1 lb of beeswax pearls/pastilles for around $9).
+Beeswax pellets are also easy to order, mix well with other lip balm ingredients, and are relatively inexpensive (you can order one pound of beeswax pearls/pastilles for around $9).

 While natural lip balm is generally used to treat or prevent chapped lips, plenty of us also like to add a pop of color to our mouths while we’re at it.

 As such, there are a variety of tinted lip balms in innumerable colors.
 From pinks, oranges, purples, reds, and everything in between, you can create plenty of custom shades using either a small amount of lipstick mixed in with your recipe or mica powder in your preferred pigment.